Author

 Dion:

-So when I was in growth mode, I wanted to maintain about 70% loan to value.
-So I would gain the most levered appreciation, levered depreciation, and I had the security of that drug that comes, that kills your dream, that paycheck that we all work for.
+So when I was in growth mode, I wanted to maintain about 70% loan to value so that I would gain the most levered appreciation, levered depreciation, and I had the security of that drug that comes, that kills your dream, that paycheck that we all work for.
 And when I lost the security of that, I lowered my goal to 50% loan to value so that I wouldn’t be as levered when I was retiring.
 And the current portfolio looks like this.
 I have 18 rental units, it’s on eight properties, so it’s mostly duplexes, a triplex and a fourplex.
 I’m house hacking a duplex.
-Something that most people think of house hacking for is they think it’s the way you start in real estate.
+Something that most people think of house hacking for is they think it’s the way you started in real estate.
 For me, it was the way I started retirement.
 Totally.
 I moved to an area I wanted to live in.
 I used to travel and there’s still somebody living on the property.
 I still don’t have a housing expense, but the actual cashflow from the property, just a quick breakdown is gross monthly cashflow from 18 units is 35,000.
 I have about 9,000 a month in mortgages going out.
 So that’s principal interest.
 Taxes and insurance used to be eight, but taxes and insurance went up.
 I set aside a little over 5,000 a month for repairs.
 So that’s about 15% that I set aside for future costs,

 Leaving me with about $21,000 a month that I’m trying to figure out how to spend in retirement.